treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 ## Preparation

-Before installing vagrant we must setup the cli repository, enable virtualization on our computer, and install virtual box.
+Before installing Vagrant we must setup the cli repository, enable virtualization on our computer, and install VirtualBox.

 #### Windows – Pick your command-line program